 Clinical interests: Heart Problems, Electrophysiological Study

 Dr. Randall Starling is a cardiologist in Cleveland, OH.
-Patients rated him highly, giving him an average of 5.0 stars out of 5.
-Clinical interests for Dr. Starling include heart transplant, heart failure, and ventricular assist device (VAD).
-He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-He attended Temple University School of Medicine and then went on to complete his residency at Children's Hospital of Pittsburgh.
-Dr. Starling has received professional recognition including the following: Best Doctors in America and Recipient of numerous NHLBI- and industry-sponsored clinical research grants.
+Before completing his residency at Children's Hospital of Pittsburgh, Dr. Starling attended medical school at Temple University School of Medicine.
+His clinical interests include heart transplant, heart failure, and ventricular assist device (VAD).
+He is rated 5.0 stars out of 5 by his patients.
+Dr. Starling takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+His distinctions include: Best Doctors in America and Recipient of numerous NHLBI- and industry-sponsored clinical research grants.
 He is professionally affiliated with Cleveland Clinic Main Campus.

 Clinical interests: Cardiomyopathy, Sarcoidosis, Biventricular Pacemaker, Ischemic Cardiomyopathy, Heart Problems, ...
 (Read more)

-Dr. Darren Berman is a pediatric interventional cardiology specialist in Columbus, OH and Cleveland, OH.
-His clinical interests include congenital heart disease and cardiac catheterization.
-Dr. Berman's professional affiliations include the University Hospitals (UH) and Nationwide Children's Hospital.
-He is an in-network provider for Coventry, United Healthcare HSA, and United Healthcare HMO, as well as other insurance carriers.
-Before completing his residency at Children's Hospital Los Angeles, Dr. Berman attended medical school at Rosalind Franklin University of Medicine and Science, Chicago Medical School.
+Dr. Darren Berman is a specialist in pediatric interventional cardiology.
+He works in Columbus, OH and Cleveland, OH.
+His areas of clinical interest consist of congenital heart disease and cardiac catheterization.
+Dr. Berman takes Coventry, United Healthcare HSA, and United Healthcare HMO, in addition to other insurance carriers.
+He is a graduate of Rosalind Franklin University of Medicine and Science, Chicago Medical School.
+For his residency, Dr. Berman trained at Children's Hospital Los Angeles.
+He is professionally affiliated with the University Hospitals (UH) and Nationwide Children's Hospital.

 Clinical interests: Heart Problems, Congenital Heart Disease, Cardiac Catheterization

-Dr. Juan Plana Gomez's specialty is adult cardiology.
-He speaks Spanish.
-Dr. Plana Gomez is professionally affiliated with Texas Children’s Hospital and Baylor Clinic.
-Before completing his residency at a hospital affiliated with Baylor College of Medicine, Dr. Plana Gomez attended medical school at Pontifical Xavierian University Faculty of Medicine.
-He accepts Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+Dr. Juan Plana Gomez is an adult cardiologist in Cleveland, OH.
+He is conversant in Spanish.
+Dr. Plana Gomez's hospital/clinic affiliations include Texas Children’s Hospital and Baylor Clinic.
+After attending Pontifical Xavierian University Faculty of Medicine for medical school, he completed his residency training at a hospital affiliated with Baylor College of Medicine.
+Dr. Plana Gomez is in-network for Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.

-Dr. Meera Kondapaneni works as a cardiologist, interventional cardiologist, and nuclear cardiology specialist in Cleveland, OH.
-Dr. Kondapaneni accepts several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and United Healthcare POS.
-She obtained her medical school training at Gandhi Medical College and performed her residency at a hospital affiliated with the University of Massachusetts.
-Dr. Kondapaneni (or staff) speaks Telugu and Hindi.
-Dr. Kondapaneni is professionally affiliated with MetroHealth.
+Dr. Meera Kondapaneni is a physician who specializes in adult cardiology, interventional cardiology, and nuclear cardiology.
+She honors United Healthcare Platinum, United Healthcare Navigate, United Healthcare POS, and more.
+She graduated from Gandhi Medical College and then she performed her residency at a hospital affiliated with the University of Massachusetts.
+Dr. Kondapaneni (or staff) speaks the following languages: Telugu and Hindi.
+She is affiliated with MetroHealth.